liouhy/rhyScorer/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of rhyScorer is to ...
+The goal of rhyScorer is to perform gene set enrichment of differentially rhythmic genes.

 ## Installation